-The MA in Counseling Psychology with emphasis in Professional Clinical Counseling is an accredited program approved by the California Board of Behavioral Science Examiners.
+The M.A.
+Counseling and Counseling Psychology programs with emphasis in Professional Clinical Counseling are accredited programs approved by the California Board of Behavioral Science Examiners.
 It is designed to meet the Professional Clinical Counselor license requirements of the Board of Behavioral Science in the State of California (Business and Professions Code §4980.36).

-This degree is the first step to obtaining your PCC license.
-After graduation you will need to accumulate 104 weeks of supervision and 3,000 hours of post masters supervised work experience.
-Once you accrue the required amount of experience you may take the written licensing test for the Professional Clinical Counselor license.
+These degrees are the first step to obtaining a PCC license.
+After graduation students need to accumulate 104 weeks of supervision and 3,000 hours of post-masters supervised work experience.
+Once graduates accrue the required amount of experience they may take the written licensing test for the Professional Clinical Counselor license.
 Upon achieving a passing grade you will be issued a license to practice by the State of California (Business and Professions Code §4999.33).